Build a quiz with multiple scores

 Since this is a graded quiz, we’ll show one Ending to respondents who passed the quiz, and a second Ending to respondents who didn’t pass.
 Here, we’ll define “passing” as “getting at least 3 questions right in each set of questions.”
 In other words, at the end of the quiz, respondents need each variable to have at least 3 points in order to pass.

-Add Endings by clicking the + sign next to the Endings section in the Create panel:
+Add Endings by clicking the + sign next to the Endings section in the Create panel.

 Then, write your Ending text and customize Ending settings.

-Here’s how an Ending might look for respondents who passed the quiz:
+Here’s how an Ending might look for respondents who passed the quiz.

 This Ending uses Recall information to show the value of each variable at the end of the quiz.
 That way, respondents can see how they did for each continent.
-To show variable values, just hit the @ key while typing in any typeform question, and choose the item you want from the list:
+To show variable values, just hit the @ key while typing in any form question, and choose the item you want from the list:

 We’ve also deactivated the button that shows on the Ending screen: